Nuestras Voces

 Colorectal Cancer Awareness Month Webinar:

-Taking Action on Colorectal Cancer Preventions
+Taking Action on Colorectal Cancer Prevention

 Colorectal cancer is the second most common cause of cancer death in the United States when men and women are combined.
 However, regular screening can find colorectal cancer when it is small, hasn’t spread, and might be easier to treat.
 Join our group of experts who will discuss colorectal cancer prevention and diagnosis, as well as colorectal cancer screening and options during the COVID-19 pandemic.